Portfolio Optimization based on Neural Networks Sensitivities from Assets Dynamics respect Common Drivers: Methodology

 \subsection{Selection of Common Drivers}

-From a set of M drivers with M >> N, N being the number of constituents of the portfolio.
-For each constituent we rank correlations respect to all drivers for different lags and time horizons, with a threshold that depends on the lag.
-We select drivers that have passed the thresholds the greatest amount of times among all portfolio constituents.
+From a set of M drivers with $M >> N$, N being the number of constituents of the portfolio.
+For each constituent, we rank correlations with respect to all drivers for different lags and time horizons, with a threshold that depends on the lag.
+We select drivers that have passed the thresholds the greatest number of times among all portfolio constituents.
 We now show the algorithm:

-Equation (27), states that for a driver to be a specific driver for a particular constituent it has to have correlations above thresholds T1 and T0 for respective lags.
-Equation (28) and (29) are the formulation for the problem of finding the set of (i+1) elements that have a greater value than a threshold from other sets of elements.
-Equation (30) is adapting the set A from the previous formulation to our problem, because we want from all drivers of the full drivers set, those that are simultaneously specific for the greatest number of portfolio constituents.
-K is a parameter of choice that indicates the maximum number of common drivers to select for the model implementation. $B_k$ will be the k common drivers optimally chosen.
+Equation (\ref{equation32}), states that, for a driver to be a specific driver for a particular constituent, it must have correlations above thresholds T1 and T0 for respective lags 1 and 0 (hyperparameters 4 and 5).
+Equations (\ref{equation33}) and (\ref{equation34}) are the formulations for the problem of finding the set of (i+1) elements that have a greater value than a threshold from other sets of elements.
+Equation (\ref{equation35}) is adapting Set A to our problem because we want, from all drivers of the drivers set, those that are simultaneously specific for the greatest number of portfolio constituents.
+K is the hyperparameter 1 of choice that indicates the maximum number of common drivers to select for the model implementation. $B_k$ will be the k common drivers optimally chosen.
 Optimal in terms of passing the thresholds and being repeated the maximum number of times among portfolio constituents.
-Common Drivers are selected from past data up to the selection time, and left fixed for present and future portfolio re-balancing.
-For this document, we focused on 6 and 12 months past daily windows for common driver selection.
-We also decided to update common drivers selection every 6 months (with those past windows), and left the selection fixed for the subsequent 6 months.

-\uline{Model flexibility:} The Modeler or Portfolio Manager has flexibility in choosing K. She also has flexibility in the common drivers optimal selection in that, if the number of common drivers that pass all thresholds and that are repeated among all constituents is greater than K, which happens often.
-In this case she can choose K of them by looking at the maximum in correlation, or she can make her own rational selection of K among this subset of winners based on prior knowledge.
-She also has all the freedom to choose the window length for common drivers selection.
-And the most important point, is that she can adapt at any time the frequency of updates for common drivers selection, to tackle regimes, non-stationarity, market conditions, changes in the portfolio at any level including risk aversion, etc.
+Figure 6, the blue bordered box shows this step of the method.